-With some sense of what could influence telecenters being used for their indented purposes – given its mix of generic ICT offerings – information, connectedness and devices, telecenters – in their many forms – can attempted to be understood by the ensuing framework.
+With some sense of what could influence telecenters being used for their intended purposes – given its mix of generic ICT offerings – information, connectedness and devices, they – in their many forms – can be attempted to be understood by the ensuing framework.

-This framework has three base components: (1) Information & Services portfolio, (2) Organizational Setup and (3) Information Infrastructure, which with their varied degrees of influence characterize telecenters.
+This framework has three base components: (1) Information & Services portfolio, (2) Organizational Setup and (3) Information Infrastructure, which with their varying degrees of influence, characterize telecenters.

 Further – access, awareness and interface – (the critical elements in ‘making IT used’) in telecenters are also the derivatives of these above mentioned three components.

-In many cases, in order to be commercially viable, telecenters have drawn from the experiences of profit oriented entities, where keeping revenues up and costs low becomes a priority too.
-Telecenters with Cyber Cafes models are good example of this kind.
-Therefore this factor also gets positioned along sides the base parameters and helps in understanding the holistic picture.
+In many cases, to be commercially viable, telecenters have drawn from the experiences of profit-oriented entities, where keeping revenues up and costs low becomes a priority.
+Telecenters with Cyber Cafes models are a good example of this kind.
+Therefore, this factor also gets positioned along with the base parameters and helps understand the holistic picture.

 Information and Services portfolio:

-The information and services needs of the communities are often under-captured, (in many instances because of incapacity in articulation).
-Nonetheless, availability of relevant and adequate information and services, has understood to be of great significance in getting the telecenters visited and used by members of the communities.
-Furthermore partnership with appropriate service providers further enhances the scope of deliveries at telecenters and its influence.
+The information and services needs of the communities are often under-captured (in many instances because of incapacity in articulation).
+Nonetheless, the availability of relevant and adequate information and services has been understood to be of great significance in getting the telecenters visited and used by members of the communities.
+Furthermore, partnership with appropriate service providers further enhances the scope of deliveries at telecenters and its influence.

-The ways in which telecenters are managed – either as stand-alone setups or part of a network – organizational arrangements, plays an important role in characterizing the telecenters.
-Management structures, including ownership arrangements at different levels (especially when, the telecenters are functioning in a ‘hub and spoke’ model – having many telecenters linked with a hub center for support services) influences its usage patterns.
-Responsibilities at these different levels also varies, from running of day-do-day operations in a single unit to the tasks which are strategic and are applicable organization wide – such as building partnerships with service providers, developing standard operating procedures etc.
+How telecenters are managed – either as stand-alone setups or part of a network – organizational arrangements play an important role in characterizing the telecenters.
+Management structures, including ownership arrangements at different levels (especially when the telecenters were functioning in a ‘hub and spoke’ model – having many telecenters linked with a hub centre for support services), influences its usage patterns.
+Responsibilities at these different levels also vary, from running day-to-day operations in a single unit to strategic tasks and applicable organization-wide – such as building partnerships with service providers, developing standard operating procedures, etc.

-The available hard and soft infrastructure such as connectivity, electricity and community ownership in a specific location not only influences the decision of setting up of telecenters but also affects the range of information and services being delivered through these setups.
-Online and offline delivery modes of many information and services in telecentres are highly influenced by this parameter.
+The available hard and soft infrastructure such as connectivity, electricity and community ownership in a specific location not only influences the decision of setting up telecenters but also affects the range of information and services being delivered through these setups.
+This parameter influences online and offline delivery modes of many information and services in telecentres.